Statutory blight and Heathrow expansion

 Middlesex TW6 2GW

-You should also note that if Heathrow Airport Limited makes an application for an order granting development consent it will additionally become liable from that date for any valid blight notices served in relation to any other land outside the area shown within the red line in Annex A of the NPS (PDF, 8MB) that is required as part of its proposed development.
+You should also note that if Heathrow Airport Limited makes an application for an order granting development consent, it will additionally become liable from that date for any valid blight notices served in relation to any other land outside the area shown within the red line in Annex A of the Airports NPS (PDF, 8MB) that is required as part of its proposed development.

 More information

-Additionally, Heathrow Airport Limited has produced an information sheet which includes details on the blight notice procedure, who may be eligible and what they are likely to receive.
+Additionally, Heathrow Airport Limited has produced an information sheet, which includes details on the blight notice procedure, who may be eligible and what they are likely to receive.